A Note from Pastor Jëan Ross - Safe in the Arms of Jesus

 Francis Jane Crosby wrote some of the most popular hymns ever written.
 Among them are “Blessed Assurance,” “All the Way My Savior Leads Me,” “To God Be the Glory,” “Pass Me Not, O Gentle Savior,” “Safe in the Arms of Jesus,” “Rescue the Perishing,” and “Jesus Keep Me Near the Cross.”
 For many people, the most remarkable thing about her was that she had done so in spite of her blindness.
 She had only been able to see for the first six weeks of her life.

-Her first poem, written at age 8, echoed her lifelong refusal to feel sorry for herself, she wrote:
+first poem, written at age 8, echoed her lifelong refusal to feel sorry for

 Oh, what a happy soul I am,